Dreaded-Gnu/haxe-amqp/.github/CONTRIBUTING.md

 Short branch breakdown

-- `master` - Make your change at the `master` branch in case that it is an *urgent* hotfix
+- `main` - Make your change at the `main` branch in case that it is an *urgent* hotfix
 - `develop` - Make your change at the `develop` branch, when it's a *non-urgent* bugfix or feature.

 The change should be made directly to the correct branch within your fork or to a branch, branched from the correct branch listed above.
 Also ensure, that there is an issue existing for the change you want to submit.

 ### Testing Your change

-You can test your change by adjusting the `Main.hx` temporarily and then run `npm start` or `openfl test html5 -debug -verbose`.
+You can test your change via existing tutorials or by adding new ones.

 ### Submitting Your change